National Parks: Explore the Wilderness of Nepal

 Rara National Park (106 sq km)

-The smallest National Park in the country, Rara National Park, however, holds the biggest lake Rara(10.8 sq km), and hence is named after it.
+The smallest National Park in the country, Rara National Park, holds the biggest lake, Rara(10.8 sq km), hence is named after it.
 The lake lies at an elevation of 2990m.
-The National Park spreads through Mugu and Jumla districts and protects flora and fauna of the Humla – Jumla Karnali region.
-Trekking packages to Rara Lake are readily available to explore this turquoise lake's beauty and the variety of flora and fauna under conservation.
+The National Park spreads through Mugu and Jumla districts and protects the flora and fauna of the Humla and Jumla Karnali region.
+Trekking packages to Rara Lake are readily available to explore this turquoise lakes beauty and the variety of flora and fauna under conservation.

 Khaptad National Park (225 sq km)

 Situated in the western part of Nepal, the Khaptad National Park covers an area of 225 sq km.
-Khaptad bears religious significance being home to Khaptad Baba, who was very popular, and hence his Aashram remains a pilgrimage site.
-Besides this, vegetations range from subtropical to alpine, and the park is home to a wide variety of wild butterflies, wild animals, birds, and wildflowers.
-Treks to Khaptad are found both enthralling and challenging by most adventurers.
+Khaptad bears religious significance, being home to Khaptad Baba, who was very popular, and hence his Aashram remains a pilgrimage site.
+Besides this, vegetation ranges from subtropical to alpine, and the park is home to a wide variety of wild butterflies, wild animals, birds, and wildflowers.
+Most adventurers find treks to Khaptad both enthralling and challenging.

 Shey Phoksundo National Park (3,555 sq km)

-The largest National Park of Nepal, Shey Phoksundo forms its main attraction with Shey Monastery, Phoksundo Lake, Kanjiroba Himal, and Langu Gorge.
+The largest national park in Nepal, Shey Phoksundo, forms its main attraction, with Shey Monastery, Phoksundo Lake, Kanjiroba Himal, and Langu Gorge.
 This park spreads over Dolpa and Mugu districts in the Trans-Himalaya and is the habitat for rare wild animals like snow leopards, grey wolves, musk deer, Tibetan sheep, gazelle, and wild yak.
 Treks to the Dolpo region pass through the Shey Phoksundo National Park.

 Bardiya National Park ( 968 sq km)